FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 **$k$-medoids**

 The $k$-medoids algorithm, proposed by Kaufman (1990) and refined by Park et al. (2009), partitions a dataset into $k$ clusters, with each cluster represented by a medoid—the most central point according to a distance metric.
 The algorithm starts by defining the initial $k$ clusters based on a chosen distance metric and ordering observations by their calculated distances.
 Observations are assigned to the nearest medoid to form initial clusters.

 Next, the sum of intra-cluster variances is calculated to measure cluster similarity.
 Observations are iteratively reassigned to the closest clusters, and new medoids are recalculated.
-This iterative process continues until a stopping criterion is met, such as a stable sum of intra-cluster variances over several iterations, or until a maximum number of iterations is reached.
+This iterative process continues until a stopping criteria is met, such as a stable sum of intra-cluster variances over several iterations, or until a maximum number of iterations is reached.

-The final cluster configuration is the one that minimizes locally the sum of intra-cluster variances, either when the stopping criterion is met or at the last iteration.
+The final cluster configuration is the one that minimizes locally the sum of intra-cluster variances, either when the stopping criteria is met or at the last iteration.
 This configuration provides a vector indicating the cluster membership of each observation, which can be interpreted as predictions of an underlying response variable.

 ---
 <!-- header: 'Presentation of Fast k-medoids and k-Fold Fast-k-medoids algorithms